by Tim Maloney / Updated as of Feburary 12, 2020

 Each year since, The International has broken its previous year’s record for overall prize pool, with a 2018 total of ~$25.5 million.
-In 2019, Epic Games announced a $30 million prize pool for the Fortnite World Cup, and the Dota 2 community did not disappoint: this year’s International is currently at $33.8 million.
+In 2019, it easily broke $30 million.

 Tournaments and leagues are primarily funded in two ways: sponsored or crowd-funded.

 One of the key differentiators between esports and traditional sports is the fact that a company owns the intellectual property that is the game.
 The NFL doesn’t own football, but Activision Blizzard does own the game Overwatch.